Vaulth/docs/get-started/connect-to-vaulth.md

 # Connect to Vaulth dashboard
 ### Why vaulth dashboard need you to connect with a crypto wallet ?
-Vaulth is a web3 solution, that mean thanks to vaulth dashboard, you will be able to create seals and certificates on the blockchain.</br>
+Vaulth is a web3 solution, that mean thanks to vaulth dashboard, you will be able to create stamps and certificates on the blockchain.</br>
 This connectivity on the blockchain will give you garanty of security and transparency on the creation and transfer of your piece of art.

 ### Metamask browser extention (Recommended)